 I use a pure olive oil castile soap as the base for my hypoallergenic soap making process.
-It is easy to acquire on Amazon at this link.

 Not just for helping with the laundry!
 Borax is a naturally occurring salt and has been in use for hundreds of years.
 In fact, borax traveled along the ancient Silk Road back in the 8th century!